 18 Top Tips for Gardening in Dry Climate Conditions

 For years I’ve endured all sorts of harsh growing conditions in my gardens.
 I’ve spent time carefully observing, applying Permaculture design principles and journalling where my gardens have been exposed to harsh dry or hot weather.
 This data has been vital for decision-making.
 I’ve learned how to grow a kitchen garden that not only survives but thrives!
 This has enabled me to help my clients who suffer similar problems but in different locations to get the most out of their edible gardens.

 I hope by sharing some of these strategies, you will be able to enjoy an abundant productive kitchen garden too.

 1. Audit your Garden and Make Tough Choices

 That’s right!
 If you can’t save ALL your plants, prioritise and focus on keeping the most valuable ones alive.
-If conditions are really tough and you have limited water resources, concentrate on your high-value fruit trees, perennials and essential crops.
+What if conditions are really tough and you have limited water resources?
+Concentrate on your high-value fruit trees, perennials and essential herbs and food crops.

 Turn thirsty, low-value plants into compost to feed your soil.
 Some plants may just have to survive without your help or be sacrificed to save others.